Thinkful/guide-google-bigquery/README.md

 ORDER BY count DESC
 ```

-We use `ORDER BY` to do just that - order the data by some parameter, in our case, the sum of word counts. `DESC` orders the the counts in descending order, and the opposite is `ASC`, for ascending.
+We use `ORDER BY` to do just that - order the data by some parameter, in our case, the sum of word counts. `DESC` orders the counts in descending order, and the opposite is `ASC`, for ascending.
 Surprise surprise, the words "the", "I", and "and" are the big winners.

 ![](http://i.imgur.com/JPOmpLP.png)

-####WHERE
+#### WHERE

 Hmm, well those top words aren't that interesting.
 I wonder how many times the word "swagger" or "bedazzled" come up?
 We can use the `WHERE` clause to filter data to meet our speficications.